Between November 1st and December 24th come for an authentic shopping experience and leave on a cultural journey.

 Starting with an empty storefront on Germantown Avenue, she transforms the raw space into a magical and colorful art show & craft bazaar with tables, shelves, fabrics, bamboo, and lights that showcase glorious Indonesian handcrafts and treasures for sale, along with her own contemporary batik paintings.
 Cohn, who now lives in nearby West Mt.
 Airy, says “I love creating an environment that is so intriguing you are enticed to come in and explore – and then, once inside, you feel transported halfway around the world.”

-Wednesday, November 14th INDONESIAN COOKING DEMO & FEAST 6:30 – 8:30 pm The owners of Pecel Ndeso Catering will teach how to make a few delicious favorites from their Javanese traditions.
+Tuesday, November 19th 6:30 – 8:30 pm INDONESIAN COOKING DEMONSTRATION & FEAST The owners of Pecel Ndeso Catering will teach how to make a few delicious favorites from their Javanese traditions.
 We’ll then dine together on an Indonesian feast prepared to delight the senses.
-Pre-registration is required: $25 per person, very limited seating.
+Pre-registration is required: $25 per person, but seating is limited and will go quickly!

 * Unless pre-registration is required, all events are free and open to the public.